-IMPORTANT: In many cases the thin wall construction of the helium reservoir will not support an external pressure differential of one atmosphere.
+IMPORTANT In many cases the thin wall construction of the helium reservoir will not support an external pressure differential of one atmosphere.
 The helium reservoir must therefore NEVER be evacuated unless the OVC is first evacuated.
 The recommended pumping equipment consists of an oil diffusion pump of 50 mm (2 inch) diameter or, even better, a turbomolecular pump fitted with a liquid nitrogen cold trap.
 This pump should be backed by a rotary pump of not less than 12-15 m3/hr pumping speed, fitted with a gas ballast facility.
 All connecting lines should have an internal diameter of not less than 50 mm and be as short as possible.
 Tubes must NOT have been used previously to carry or pump helium.

+a.
+Connect the value on the cryostat top flange to the pumping equipment.
+Using the rotary pump, evacuate the cryostat slowly (approximately half hour) to prevent any possible collapse of internal shielding, until the pressure is less than 0.05 mbar.

+b.
+Switch over to the diffusion pump and evacuate the cryostat to less than 5×10^{-4} mbar.
+Continue pumping at least overnight to ensure the removal of residual gases trapped in the super-insulation.

+Inspecting the vacuum:-

-- Connect the valve on the cryostat top flange to the pumping equipment.
-Using the rotary pump, evacuate the cryostat slowly (approximately half hour) to prevent any possible collapse of internal shielding, until the pressure is less than 0.05 mbar. - Switch over to the diffusion pump and evacuate the cryostat to less than 5 x 1024 mbar.
-Continue pumping at least overnight to ensure the removal of residual gases trapped in the super-insulation. - If the cryostat is already evacuated and it is desired to inspect the pressure only, the pumping tube should be evacuated and the diffusion pump operating before the OVC valve is opened.
-If the pressure is greater than 10-3 mbar with the system warm, the cryostat should be evacuated overnight with the diffusion pump to less than 5 x 10-4 mbar.
-It is recommended that the cryostat is always pumped overnight before use. - If the vacuum space has been accidentally contaminated with helium gas or moisture evacuation can be improved by flushing the space.
-NOTE: Never vent cryostats with helium gas as this will 'stick' in the super insulation. - Using a rotary pump, evacuate cryostats to less than 1 mbar. - Admit an atmosphere of DRY nitrogen gas, preferably through a 1 mm orifice, and pump out to less than 1 mbar. - Repeat (2) several times, then pump to less than 0.05 mbar. - Switch over to the diffusion pump as in (b) above.
+If the cryostat is already evacuated and it is desired to inspect the pressure only, the pumping tube should be evacuated and the diffusion pump operating before the OVC valve is opened.
+If the pressure is greater than 10^{-3} mbar with the system warm, the cryostat should be evacuated overnight with the diffusion pump to less than 5×10^{-4} mbar.
+It is recommended that the cryostat is always pumped overnight before use.

+Flushing the vacuum space:-

+If the vacuum space has been accidentally contaminated with helium gas or moisture evacuation can be improved by flushing the space.
+NOTE: Never vent cryostats with helium gas as this will 'stick' in the super-insulation.

+- 1. Using a rotary pump, evacuate cryostats to less than 1 mbar. - 2.
+Admit an atmosphere of DRY nitrogen gas, preferably through a 1 mm orifice, and pump out to less than 1 mbar. - 3.
+Repeat (2) several times, then pump to less than 0.05 mbar. - 4.
+Switch over to the diffusion pump as in (b) above.

-8 Precooling the Magnet
+Precooling the Magnet